microsoft/vscode-docs/docs/editor/integrated-terminal.md

 You can customize the integrated terminal font and line height with the following settings:

-* `terminal.integrated.fontFamily` - The font family of the terminal, this defaults to editor.fontFamily's value.
+* `terminal.integrated.fontFamily` - The font family, this defaults to the `editor.fontFamily` value.
-* `terminal.integrated.fontSize` - The font size of the terminal, this defaults to editor.fontSize's value.
+* `terminal.integrated.fontSize` - The font size, this defaults to the `editor.fontSize` value.
 * `terminal.integrated.lineHeight` - The line height of the terminal, this defaults to normal.

 ## Key Bindings